jp1884/techvolution-vegas-baby/wCant-Get-Better/soviet-workplaces.md

 Americans enjoy working in their homes, learning new skills, and buying new tools.
 Renovating a home, training in kickboxing, and tinkering with a 3D printer take lots of time and effort.
 Americans do these challenging tasks willingly because we're in charge and thus are free to research what teachers, products, and tools work best for us.

 Human happiness needs the freedom to choose our tools.
-People will make mistakes, buy too much, or get sucked into the wrong trend.
+People free to pick their own tools will make mistakes, buy too much, or get sucked into the wrong trend.
 But with freedom, we can correct our errors.
 I can prove it to you.
 Let's look at another economy that told workers and consumers what products to buy and use.
 Without surprise, the people inside grew very unhappy.

 —